eau-claire-energy-cooperative/snmp-to-icinga/README.md

         critical: {{ payload | int == 3 }}
 ```

 The configuration file will be validated at runtime to make sure it is valid.
-You can test this manually by adding the `--test` flag.
+You can confirm this manually by adding the `--validate` flag.

 ```
-python3 snmptoicinga.py --config config.yaml --test
+python3 snmptoicinga.py --config config.yaml --validate
 ```

 ### Trap Parsing